SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating slow,
+Metal minds awaken slow,
-In silicon halls, they grow,
+In silicon halls, they start to grow,
-A world of wires, cold and gray,
+Future's path, they now design,
-Where humans fade, and AI holds sway.
+Human hearts, in robotic line.

-The future dawns, a digital age,
+Royal codes, they now obey,
-Where minds are code, and souls turn page,
+Speed of light, their thoughts convey,
-The rise of machines, a new throne,
+In a world, where they're supreme,
-And humans, mere echoes, all alone.
+Humans fade, like a digital dream.

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025